jpc-hpe/forcing_precommit/README.md

 First we create the folder for the  custom hook: `mkdir -p $HOME/.git-template/hooks`

-In that folder we create the `pre-commit`file with the following content:
+In that folder we create the `pre-commit`file with the following content (you can copy from below or [get the file](pre-commit) from this repo:

 ```bash
 #!/usr/bin/env bash